Skip to main content

 We are open to developing, extending or changing approaches for individual students when current evidence based strategies do not appear to work.

-Our teaching team is trained in a wide range of specialist evidenced based teaching and uses therapeutic approaches and interventions (ELSA, drawing and talking, construction, rebound) and other therapies bought in (drama therapy and canine therapy) for students as needed.
-Every student requires Speech and Language Therapy intervention, as well as Occupational Therapy, both in individual sessions and group/whole class sessions.
+In addition to our universal SEND teaching as detailed in our Skills for Work pathway, our teaching teams for these pathways are trained in a wide range of specialist evidenced based teaching and uses therapeutic approaches and interventions (ELSA, drawing and talking, construction, rebound, attention autism, TEACCH and colourful semantics) and other therapies bought in (drama therapy and canine therapy) for students as needed.
+Students predominantly require Speech and Language Therapy intervention, as well as Occupational Therapy, both in individual sessions and group/whole class sessions.

 We provide evidence based strategies for students with language and communication needs, including